Eighonet/GCT-TTE/model/README.md

 - `-e` -- number of epochs.
 - `-lr` -- learning rate.
 - `--optimizer-name` -- optimizer name from `torch.optim`.
-- `-s` -- the index of split, dividing data to train and test,  from applied train dataset.
+- `-s` -- the index of the split dividing data to train and test.
 - `-bs` -- batch size.
-- `-nd` -- device number, i.e. for "cuda:0" it is 0.
+- `-nd` -- device number (e.g., for "cuda:0" it is 0).
 - `-o` -- logs saving directory
 - `--alpha` --  coefficient of graph impact (from $0$ to $1$, for images it will be $1 - \alpha$)
 - `--alpha-feat` -- it is $\beta$ impact coefficient for auxiliary features priority.
 - `--path-blind` -- forces the path-blind mode for model if it is set to `True`, otherwise (`False`) will turn on the path-aware mode.
-- `--kfold-filename` -- name of splits' file needed to use, specified in dataset description section.
+- `--kfold-filename` -- name of the split file needed to use (specified in the dataset description section).
 - `--city`-- name of the city: "Abakan" or "Omsk".
 - `--graph-layers` -- number of graph convolution layers.
 - `--hidden-size` -- the output size of RegNet and GCN layers.
-If it is set to $n$ then the input for transformer encoder will be $2n$ $+$ size of auxiliary features.
+If it is set to $n$,  the input for the transformer encoder will be $2n$ $+$ size of auxiliary features.
 - `--linear-size`  -- size of auxiliary features vector.
 - `--encoder-layers`  -- number of transformer encoder layers.
-- `--fuse-layers` -- number of fine-tune layers for regression task.
+- `--fuse-layers` -- number of fine-tuned layers for regression task.
 - `--seq-len` -- the fixed length of transformer sequence.
 Each trip will be truncated or padded regarding this parameter.
-- `--graph-input-size`  -- the size of input vector for the graph convolution layers.
+- `--graph-input-size`  -- the input vector size for the graph convolution layers.
-- `--num-heads` -- number of attention heads in transformer.
+- `--num-heads` -- number of attention heads in a transformer.
-- `--use-infomax` -- if it is set to 1/0 then deep graph infomax will be used/not used.
+- `--use-infomax` -- if it is set to 1/0, deep graph infomax will be used/not used.
 Implementation: https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/nn/models/deep_graph_infomax.html

 # GCT-TTE dataset description

 ## Training dataset

-Training dataset consists of two parts for Abakan and Omsk cities.
-You need to use this functions to unpack correctly some files:
+We prepared these functions to unpack corresponding files properly:

 ```python
 def stringToIntList(string: str) -> list: